Open-source architecture maps for real codebases

 Agent-authored docs

-Your coding agent reads the source and writes the architecture model as JSON and Markdown.
+Your coding agent reads the source and writes the architecture model as JSON and Markdown — the first pass costs you nothing.

 FIG.02